NKUST-DCC/nkust-dcc.github.io/content/_index.en.md

 [This translation is a work in progress.]

-Welcome to the Dream Comic Club!
+Welcome to the Dream of Comic Club!

 We provide club classes at 19:00 on Tuesdays where a professional teacher comes to teach us drawing skills!
 We also hold a club gathering at 19:00 on Thursdays, where everyone can come to relax and chat about stuff with friends!